 If you can't find an app or desktop app, like Word, Excel, or other Office products, that's installed on your PC, here are a few things you can try.

-If you usually start an app by tapping or clicking it from Start, but can no longer find it there, check to make sure the app wasn’t accidentally unpinned from Start.
+If you usually start an app by tapping or clicking it from Start, but can no longer find it there, check to make sure the app hasn't been accidentally unpinned from Start.

 To search for an app and pin it to Start, follow these steps: